 With a new baby in the house, things may be a little messy in the background.
 A new parent doesn’t have time to clean up for the big event.
 Sure, Zoom offers some nice fake backgrounds, but none of them are really “bris-friendly”.
 We at Zop have developed some perfect backgrounds for your bris, including “The Wailing Wall”, “Edward Scissorhands” and “Mortified Mordechai” (Zop’s squeamish but lovable mascot).

 Zoom is owned by an evil goyishe corporation, while Zop is owned by real mohels!
-That is why our board meetings are one month long, to allow all owners the opportunity to say their long-winded spiels.
+That is why our board meetings are one month long, to allow all members the opportunity to say their long-winded spiels.
 Zoom spends tens of thousands of dollars hosting their board meeting at a five star resort.
-The chairman of the board himself argued with the cashier over the price of the pastrami sandwiches for Zop’s board meeting.
+The chairman of Zop’s board himself argued with the cashier over the price of the pastrami sandwiches for Zop’s board meeting.
 That just screams “fiscal responsibility”.

 So put yourself and your family at ease.
 Go with the tele-bris service that has an average review of two and half stars.
 If you know our crowd, then you know that’s actually really good!
 Try out Zop, it’s really “taking off”!